Your Horoscope This Week: January 18 To 24

 Aquarius Sun & Rising:

 Aquarius, are you feeling it already… that quiet urge to pull back before you glow up?
-This week’s Capricorn New Moon on January 18th activates your rest, healing, and subconscious sector, signaling a powerful reset happening behind the scenes.
+This week’s Capricorn New Moon on January 19th activates your rest, healing, and subconscious sector, signalling a powerful reset happening behind the scenes.
 Because this New Moon lands at the very end of Capricorn Season, it is giving “closure before the breakthrough” energy.

 The moon’s trine to Uranus in Taurus stirs changes around home, family, or emotional security, while Neptune’s supportive influence from your money and values sector reminds you that rest is not laziness, it’s strategy.
 This is an ideal moment to set intentions around releasing old habits, burnout, or self-sabotaging patterns that have quietly run their course.
 What you let go of now makes space for who you are about to become.